JaedanC/PythonTutorial/docs/Basics.md

     Index 0 is the first element in python and in most other programming languages.

 - For loops work slightly differently.
-Instead of stopping until the condition evaluates to True, they instead try to *unpack* the object and will automatically iterate over something that can be unpacked.
+Instead of stopping until the condition evaluates to True, they instead try to iterate the object, storing the instance it finds in a variable.
 For loops are what we use the majority of the time instead of while loops.
 The above example can be simply rewritten using a for loop like below:

     ```python
     fruits = ["apple", "mango", "banana"]